Retirement Life

 The financial fallout from divorce tends to fall disproportionately on women.
 A 2020 Retirement Commission study found women’s incomes drop by around 29% after divorce, while men’s income is shown to increase by an average 15%.
 That often means women needing to work longer, retire later, or stretch smaller retirement savings across more years.

 With less time to rebuild KiwiSaver or other retirement saving balances, fewer working years left, and rising health and housing costs ahead, recalibrating your financial plan early is critical.
+Women may find they have to continue working longer into retirement than they had hoped.

 Build a post divorce budget straight away